Rick Archer's Note: It is my hope that my

 close to subjugating the world.
 If it hadn't been for

-the brave men at Normandy, today I might speak Deutsch and
+the brave men at Normandy, today I might 'spreche Deutsch' and

 debt we all owe...

 to the heroes of Normandy.
-I feel an overwhelming
+This explains why I feel an overwhelming

 gratitude towards the men who fought during World War II.